Ponant/Galebra.Security/src/Galebra.Security.Headers.Csp/README.md

 paying care to output headers.

 For debugging, you can use the toy `DisplayCspGroupTagHelper` to display the name of the `CspPolicyGroup` that has been used in the response.
-If the disabled attribute or filter are applied, then a disabled or disabled global strings will be displayed instead.
+If the disabled attribute or filter is applied, then a disabled or disabled global strings will be displayed instead.

 ````cshtml